 The program has no application fee and doesn’t require students to take the GRE or TOEFL for admission.

-Current SLU-Madrid students studying political science should contact their Madrid academic program advisor and complete the Petition by an Undergraduate Student to Enroll in an Accelerated Bachelor/Master (ABM) Program.
+Current SLU-Madrid political science students should contact their Madrid academic program advisor and complete the Petition by an Undergraduate Student to Enroll in an Accelerated Bachelor/Master (ABM) Program.
 The director of graduate studies in the Department of Political Science at the St. Louis campus will complete the "future classes to be taken" section of the form.

 First-year, visiting students and transfer students should contact the Madrid Office of Admissions for more information on how to apply to the program.